compose-spec/compose-spec/deploy.md

 ### replicas

-If the service is `replicated` (which is the default), `replicas` specifies the number of containers that SHOULD be running at any given time.
+If the service is `replicated` (which is the default), `replicas` specifies the number of containers that should be running at any given time.

 ```yml